Skip to content

 Ready-made software building blocks for organisations

-The offer consists of building blocks allowing interested parties to get started immediately.
-They contain open-source software for consuming, linking and publishing linked data, which comply with the same standards.
-It is scalable and efficient and allows each party to choose which data to share.
+A number of building blocks (software components) are available with which interested parties can get started right away.These include open source software solutions for consuming, linking and publishing linked data.
+This is scalable and efficient, and each party chooses which data to share.

 Unlocking data with FSDS - 2 practical examples